Depression Treatment in Melbourne

 Left untreated, depression typically gets worse

 Recovery time from depression depends on many variables.
-Genetics, family history, and life circumstances for example, all play a role.
+Genetics, family history, and life circumstances all play a role.

 Nevertheless after 6 to 8 sessions, most people will see significant improvement in their symptoms.